jyf588/ns-vqa-dart/scripts/README.md

 ### Vision Datasets

-To generate your own datasets for training the vision module, run the following:
+To generate your own datasets for training the vision module, run the following commands.
+You can choose to either run the tiny dataset or the full dataset.

 Step 1.
-Generate states for planning, placing, and stacking.
+Generate scenes for planning, placing, and stacking.
-(ETA: TODO)

 ```
-time ./ns_vqa_dart/scripts/01_generate_states.sh
+time python scenes/generate.py vision  # ETA: 5 seconds
+time python scenes/generate.py vision_tiny  # ETA: 1 second
 ```

 Step 2.
 Generate Unity images from the states.